conda-forge/staged-recipes/README.md

 License: BSD

-Summary: Google sparsehash is a C++ library implementation of an extremely memory-efficient hash_map implementation
+Summary: Google sparsehash is a C++ library of an extremely memory-efficient hash_map implementation

 Installing Sparsehash
 ---------------------